Frequently Asked Questions

 The Nebraska Reading Improvement Act addresses reading instruction and intervention for students in grades K-3, however, it is recommended that the system of supports developed in earlier grades be used to inform ongoing interventions.

-If a student is determined to have a reading deficiency at the end of the school year, does an Individual Reading Plan need to be created that same year?
+If a student is determined to have a reading deficiency before the end of the school year, does an Individual Reading Improvement Plan (IRIP) need to be implemented that same school year?